gremlin-solutions/gcp-cloud-run-failure-flags-app/README.md

 ### 3. Apply the Deployment

-Deploy the updated configuration to Kubernetes:
+Deploy your application and service to Kubernetes:

 ```bash
 kubectl apply -f deployment.yaml